 ^{}Earlier versions of this paper circulated under the title "Campaign Rhetoric: A Model of Reputation."
 Palfrey and Postlewaite gratefully acknowledge financial support from the National Science Foundation.
-Aragones acknowledges financial support by the Spanish Ministry of Science and Technology, grant number SEC2003-01961, CREA-Barcelona Economics, and the hospitality of CBRSS at Harvard University.
+Aragonès acknowledges financial support by the Spanish Ministry of Science and Technology, grant number SEC2003-01961, CREA-Barcelona Economics, and the hospitality of CBRSS at Harvard University.
 Palfrey thanks the Institut d'Anàlisi Econòmica for its hospitality in Spring 2003.
 This paper is part of the PAC Project CIT-2-CT-2004-506084 funded by the European Commission.
-We thank Alberto Alesina, Abhijit Banerjee, Orit Kedar, Steve Matthews and participants of the Workshop on Positive Political Economy at CBRSS, Harvard University, for helpful comments.
+We thank Alberto Alesina, Abhijit Banerjee, Orit Kedar, Steve Matthews and participants of the Workshop on Positive Political Economy at CBRSS, Harvard University, an editor, and two referees for helpful